lindlof/free_authenticator/lib/sql_store/README.md

 `UI` uses `Store` to, for instance, get entries. `Store` will load them from database, decrypt them, instantiate them and return to `UI`.

 `Store`'s job is to instantiate components and call them so that individual components remain isolated and free of interdependencies.

-Components without interdependencies are low-complexity, easy to test and have low risk of regression bugs.